keepthrifty/keepthrifty.github.io/_posts/2017/2017-10-31-mini-retirement-vision.md

 author_email: chris@keepthrifty.com

 title: "The Most Powerful Factor for Creating a Mini-Retirement"
-subtitle: "...and any Other Financial Goal"
+subtitle: "...or any Other Financial Goal"
 description: "TK"

 date: 2017-10-31 6:58:00 -0500